 (...or...
 "How to Void Your Dropcam Warranty")

 What is this webpage about?
 I own a "Dropcam" which is a GREAT live webcam with the additional ability to see all the video for the past 7 days (roll back history).
-You can see my live streaming Dropcam on http://www.surfslow.com which overlooks a beach north of Monterey, California (a few miles south of San Francisco).
+I used to run a live streaming Dropcam on http://www.oceangaze.com which overlooks a beach north of Monterey, California (a few miles south of San Francisco).
 Dropcams are incredibly easy to setup, it takes about two minutes (not kidding) and you have your own live streaming website.

 There is only one problem, which is that Dropcam are for indoor use only.
 Since mine is outside *AND* in an ocean air environment, the Dropcam lasted about 6 months in heavy rain storms producing really nice, high quality video for me before the power connector (micro-USB) corroded and started flaking out on me.
 This page documents my SECOND Dropcam, which I'm trying to weather proof.
 WARNING: I have no proof this will work, and the company that makes Dropcam says you shouldn't do anything like this!